EB-1A Requirements for CEO Approval | VisaNation

 He met the criteria as he:

-1. Published materials in his field of work around nuclear energy
+1. Published materials in his field of work on nuclear energy

 2. Served as the co-founder and CEO of his company, thereby building a distinguished reputation